se-edu/se-book/projectDuke/text.md

 **Project Duke is a educational software project designed to take you through the steps of building a small software _incrementally_**, while applying as many Java and SE techniques as possible along the way.
 </div>

-**The project aims to build a product named _Duke_, a Personal Assistant Chatbot that helps a person to keep track of various things.** %%The name _Duke_ was chosen as a placeholder name, in honor of [Duke, the Java Mascot](https://www.oracle.com/java/duke.html).%% **You may give it any other name and personality you wish.**
+**The project aims to build a product named _Duke_, a Personal Assistant Chatbot that helps a person to keep track of various things.** %%The name _Duke_ was chosen as a placeholder name, in honor of [Duke, the Java Mascot](https://www.oracle.com/java/duke.html).%%

 Here is a sample interaction with Duke:
 ```{.no-line-numbers}